 The information that is reported on your SAR is also sent to the schools you listed on your FAFSA.
 Drexel University should receive your FAFSA data at the same time you receive your SAR.

-In order to be considered for most types of financial aid programs, domestic students must complete the FAFSA by the deadlines listed below:
+In order to be considered for most types of financial aid programs, domestic students should complete the FAFSA by the priority deadlines listed below:

 |New Freshman Applicants